Tag: performance optimization

 }

-Web fonts can significantly impact performance, especially if they block text rendering.
-The font-display property lets you control how fonts load, ensuring a better user experience.
+Web fonts can significantly impact loading times, especially if they block rendering.
+The font-display property gives you control over how fonts load, improving user experience.

 @font-face {